RadianceL/olympus-aphrodite/README.md

 - zookeeper: single (suggest zookeeper cluster)
 - switch-server

-switch-server and switch-client use http sync
+switch-server and switch-client use zookeeper listener
 ## How to use
 first of all:
 add `@EnableSwitchAutoConfiguration` Under the SpringBootApplication;